Your choice to adopt a pet from The Animal Foundation will make a profound difference both to that pet and to the Las Vegas community.

 That’s all there is to it.
 Let the loving begin!

 If you are not sure about a permanent adoption, ask a counselor about our Foster-to-Adopt program that lets potential adopters house a pet temporarily — generally over a two-week period – to see if that pet is a good fit with family members and even other pets.
-This program, available at both our main campus at 655 North Mojave Road in Las Vegas and the PetSmart Everyday Adoption Center in Henderson, is designed to give potential adopters more time and experience with an animal before they make a lifetime commitment.
+This program is designed to give potential adopters more time and experience with an animal before they make a lifetime commitment.

 We’ll provide you with an initial supply of pet food along with all required vaccines and medical care (restrictions may apply) for your pet during the Foster-to-Adopt period.
 You’ll be asked to provide other pet necessities such as collars, leashes, crates, food bowls and, most importantly, love and affection.